fruityloops1/Kinopio-S/README.md

     * If you are on Ubuntu 18.04, you must first [update CMake by using the official CMake APT repository](https://apt.kitware.com/).
 * ccache (to speed up builds)
 * xdelta3
-* clang (not for compiling SMO code, but for compiling Rust tools)
+* clang (not for compiling game code, but for compiling Rust tools)

 Ubuntu users can install those dependencies by running: